Author Index

 Mueni wa Muiu

-Mueni wa Muiu is assistant professor of political science at Winston-Salem State University.
-Muiu is author of A New Paradigm of the African State (with Martin, 2008) and The Pitfalls of Liberal Democracy and Late Nationalism in South Africa (2008).
+Mueni wa Muiu is an assistant professor of political science at Winston-Salem State University.
+Muiu is the author of A New Paradigm of the African State (with Martin, 2008) and The Pitfalls of Liberal Democracy and Late Nationalism in South Africa (2008).

 Hedwig Wachenheim